-Dentsply Sirona and the American Association for Dental Research (AADR) have joined forces to co-sponsor the Student Competition for Advancing Dental Research and its Application (SCADA), formerly known as the Student Clinicians of the American Dental Association.
+Dentsply Sirona and the American Association for Dental, Oral & Craniofacial Research (AADOCR) have joined forces to co-sponsor the Student Competition for Advancing Dental Research and its Application (SCADA), formerly known as the Student Clinicians of the American Dental Association.

 The SCADA program advances our collective commitment to empower the next generation of dental leaders.
 By showcasing students’ research, and recognizing their passion for discovery and innovation, we will fuel the future of dental care.

-Every U.S. Dental School has been invited to select a student to participate in the 2018 SCADA event.
-The competition will take place at the 47th Annual Meeting & Exhibition of the AADR and 42nd Annual Meeting of the CADR, March 21-24, 2018 - Fort Lauderdale, Fla., USA.
+Every U.S. Dental School has been invited to select a student to participate in the 2022 SCADA event.
+The competition will take place at the AAOCDR/CADR Annual Meeting & Exhibition.

 U.S. Dental Students: An invitation to participate in the program has been sent to each CODA accredited U.S. dental school.
 The school must confirm its participation by completing an electronic form, and agreeing to work with the student participant and ensure compliance with the programs rules and regulations.
 A Dentsply Sirona representative will contact the identified Faculty Advisor to finalize details and assist the student in fulfilling the requirements of the program.

-- Student must be pre-doctoral student at the time of the AADR Annual Meeting.
+- Student must be pre-doctoral student at the time of the AADOCR Annual Meeting.

-- Student must be a current member of the AADR (or join by the time of meeting).
+- Student must be a current member of the AADOCR (or join by the time of meeting).

-- Student must submit an abstract to the AADR Annual Meeting by abstract deadline of October 13, 2017.
-Student abstracts will be subject to the current abstract review process conducted by the AADR for scientific excellence.
+- Student must submit an abstract to the AADOCR Annual Meeting by abstract deadline.
+Student abstracts will be subject to the current abstract review process conducted by the AADOCR for scientific excellence.

 Research presentations are judged in two (2) categories:

 Category I: Clinical Science / Public Health Research